 Note, that the chunks will still be very soft (almost mushy-like) after cooking so if that is a problem for you, I suggest you cook them separately.
-But, if you peel the skin off, and cut into smaller pieces, zucchini will dissolve and your picky diners will not even notice!
+But, if you peel the skin off, and cut it into smaller pieces, the zucchini will dissolve and your picky diners will not even notice!

 Looking for more Easy Instant Pot Recipes?
 Try some of these:

 Instant Pot Zucchini Mushroom Risotto

 - 4 ounces button mushrooms , cleaned & quartered (220 grams)